-Risk assessment is the process of identifying and analysing potential future events or decisions that may negatively impact individual producers, the group, or the environment (i.e. risk analysis); and making judgments "on the tolerability of the risk on the basis of a risk analysis" while considering influencing factors (i.e. risk evaluation).
+Risk assessment is the process of identifying and analysing potential future events or decisions that may negatively impact individual producers, the group, or the environment (i.e., risk analysis); and making judgments "on the tolerability of the risk on the basis of a risk analysis" while considering influencing factors (i.e., risk evaluation).
 A risk assessment determines possible non-conformances, their likelihoods and consequences, and the group’s tolerances for such consequences.
 The results of this process may be expressed quantitatively or qualitatively.
 Risk assessment is an integral part of a broader risk management strategy to help eliminate any potential non-conformances.

-IMS must maintain an intimate understanding of the culture of its members as well as the field conditions in which they operate, and must conduct a risk assessment to be able to develop a risk mitigation plan.
+The IMS must maintain an intimate understanding of the culture of its members as well as the field conditions in which they operate.
+The IMS must conduct a risk assessment to be able to develop a risk mitigation plan.
 The risk assessment outcome can be used to develop or update an annual management plan and internal inspection plan for continuous improvement.

 Knowledge and understanding